joto/gdalcpp/README.md

 ## Using

-Just copy gdalcpp.hpp over into your include file.
+Just copy gdalcpp.hpp over into your include directory.

 ## Documentation